adamek195/E-media/README.md

 ## Block cipher

 Because of big data held in IDAT chunks, we have to use the block cipher mode of operation to encrypt pixels using the RSA algorithm.
-In this project we use two blocks:
+In this project we use two modes:

 - **ECB - Electronic Codebook**